 Once they are prepared you may wish to add some salt to the potatoes for taste.
 Then you can put those to one side to cool slightly.

-For the flavouring, you simply get a miniature sauce pan adding a tablespoon of oil you can warm it on medium heat.
+For the flavouring simply use a miniature sauce pan and warm a tablespoon of oil on medium heat.
 Add diced garlic cloves until it is fragrant then add the spices and allow to bloom for a minute and a half.
 Take this off the heat then add the chopped coriander and stir.

 You can then mix the seasoning with the potatoes so they are fully covered and serve warm.